MelTravelz/JSON_archives/README.md

 ---

 ### Option 1: Very Tech-Challenging
 You find yourself in the hot seat of a technical challenge: You've been asked to focus on writing a method that delivers the data asked for.
-However, you've been instructed NOT to write tests, NOT to make classes, and NOT to use pry.
+However, you've been instructed NOT to write tests, NOT to make classes, and NOT to use pry (if you're working with Ruby).
 Deep breath... you got this!

 **Helpful Hint:** `pp` will pretty print to the terminal!